cbshiles/KALX-libfms/doc/ftap/ftap.md

 -   The state of the art is incomprehensible:

-- > There should be no sequence of final payoffs of admissible integrands, $f_n = (H_n\cdot S)_{\infty}$, such that the negative parts $f_n$ tend to zero uniformly and such that
+-  "There should be no sequence of final payoffs of admissible integrands, $f_n = (H_n\cdot S)_{\infty}$, such that the negative parts $f_n$ tend to zero uniformly and such that
-    $f_n$ tends almost surely to a $[0,\infty]$-valued function $f_0$ satisfying $P[f_0 \> 0] \> 0$"
+    $f_n$ tends almost surely to a $[0,\infty]$-valued function $f_0$ satisfying $P[f_0 \gt 0] > 0$"
--   Freddy Delbaen and Walter Schachermayer.
-A general version of the fundamental theorem of asset pricing. **Mathematische Annalen, 300:463--20, 1994.
+-   Freddy Delbaen and Walter Schachermayer. _A general version of the fundamental theorem of asset pricing_.
+Mathematische Annalen, 300:463--520, 1994.
 -   And that is just the statement of the the no arbitrage condition
 -   The proof is 61 pages of highly technical mathematics
 -   What follows is an attempt to make a complicated subject accessable